ZigaSajovic/CppML/README.md

 template <typename PossibleArg_i,     // could be 0 or more of them, depends on the
                                       // metafunction
           typename Pipe = ml::ToList> // default Pipe is to wrap the parameter
-                                      // pack in a type list
-struct MetaFunction {
+                                      // pack in a type list (or Identity) struct MetaFunction {
   template <typename...
 Args>
   using f = typename Pipe::template f< // Result of MetFunctionImplementation